AdguardTeam/KnowledgeBase/docs/adguard-for-mac/installation.md

 ![Enter the password](https://cdn.adguard.com/content/kb/ad_blocker/mac/7.jpg)

-Now, you'll see a quick installation wizard where we will offer you to configure protection to your needs.
+Now, you'll see a quick installation wizard where you'll be offered to configure protection to your needs.
 You can either start fine-tuning right away ("Let's do it!") or skip for now ("Leave as it is").

 ![Configure protection](https://cdn.adguard.com/content/kb/ad_blocker/mac/installation-wizard.jpg)